KrimsonJosh/blogpost/README.md

+(Unfinished)

+To start the project, do:

+npm i
+mongod
-to start the project do npm i then nodemon index.js
+nodemon index.js